How & Why do People Choose Their Massage Therapists?1

 Health Care Providers Recommending Massage as a Viable Form of Treatment2

 Health care providers and doctors are more commonly viewing massage therapy as a legitimate option to address health concerns.

 Of consumers who discussed massage therapy with their doctors:

-- 51 percent of respondents indicated that they were encouraged by their doctor to receive a massage, down from 54 percent in 2015, but up from 48 percent in 2013.
+- 50 percent of respondents indicated that they were encouraged by their doctor to receive a massage, down slightly from 51 percent in 2016.

 15 percent were told by their doctor that a massage might benefit them.